msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

       apt:
         update_cache: yes
     - name: Install Java
-      # this is a task that run ansible role as a ansible role
-      # ansible roles as addons from
       when: "ansible_os_family == 'Debian'"
 	  vars:
         java_packages:
           - openjdk-8-jdk
+      # this is a task that run ansible role as a ansible role
+      # ansible roles as addons from ansible galaxy
+      # these addons usually run before and/or after all tasks
+      # but this task allows to run role as a regular step
       include_role:
         name: geerlingguy.java
+        # a
         apply:
           become: true
 ```